Mercy03-sb/Learning-JS/DOM/Question.md

 # Question
 Add the following elements to the container using only javascript and DOM methods.
-(i) a <p> with red text text that says "Hey I'm red!"
+(i) a 'p' with red text text that says "Hey I'm red!"
-(ii) an <h3> with blue text that says "I'm a blue h3!"
+(ii) an 'h3' with blue text that says "I'm a blue h3!"
-(iii) a <div> with a black border and pink background color with the following elements inside of it-
+(iii) a 'div' with a black border and pink background color with the following elements inside of it-
-- another <h1> that says "I'm in a div"
+- another 'h1' that says "I'm in a div"
-- a <p> that says "ME TOO!"
+- a 'p' that says "ME TOO!"

 1. Answer (i)
 ``` javascript